 After graduating from Harvard in 1964, Mr. Johnson began his career by starting the Master of Business Management Program at Ateneo de Manila University in the Philippines – the first full-time graduate business school in Asia.
 From 1966 to 1969 he served as a special assistant to the Comptroller of the U.S. Department of Defense in the Pentagon.

 Mr. Johnson currently sits on the Boards of Alleghany Corporation, R.R.
 Donnelley & Sons Co.
-Inc. and The Phoenix Companies, Inc. He is a former Director of Freddie Mac, North Fork Bancorporation, Prudential Life Insurance Company of America and Online Resources Corp.
+Inc., The Phoenix Companies, Inc. and is Lead Independent Director on the board of Santander Holdings USA, Inc. He is a former Director of Freddie Mac, North Fork Bancorporation, Prudential Life Insurance Company of America and Online Resources Corp.

-Mr. Johnson received an A.B. in Economics from Trinity College in 1962 and an M.B.A. with distinction from Harvard Business School in 1964.
+Mr. Johnson received an B.A. in Economics from Trinity College in 1962 and an M.B.A. with distinction from Harvard Business School in 1964.

 Mr. Johnson and his wife, Ann, are parents of Thomas, Margaret, and Scott (deceased, September 11, 2001, WTC.)